1. Get started

 2. Difficult warning level

-Difficult warning level includes only one item: a subject taught in some classes more than once a day.
+This level includes only one item - a subject taught in some classes more than once a day.
 You should make sure to enter as many subjects as really taught in the school and choose the right subject for each activity.

 3. Warning level